-- 6.1 The Aim of the risk strategy is not to remove all risk, as it is unlikely that this could ever be achieved.
+- 6.1.
+The Aim of the risk strategy is not to remove all risk, as it is unlikely that this could ever be achieved.
 However taking risks in a controlled and managed fashion will ensure that the impact of those risks are minimised.
-The amount of exposure to risk that the organisation can manage or tolerate is known as the "risk appetite." - 6.2 The Risk appetite therefore represents the limits the organisation is willing to operate within to manage risk.
-Table 2 below illustrates Risk appetite.

-6.3 Clearly the severity of the risk will generate a higher score as illustrated in 5.3 above.
+The amount of exposure to risk that the organisation can manage or tolerate is known as the "risk appetite." - 6.2.
+The Risk appetite therefore represents the limits the organisation is willing to operate within to manage risk.
+Table 2 below illustrates risk appetite and risk rating matrix. - 6.3.
+Clearly the severity of the risk will generate a higher score as illustrated in 5.3 above.
 Therefore where the likelihood of an event is almost certain and the impact is catastrophic this risk would figure in the list of key significant risks highlighted by the systematic approach to risk management and the management of this risk a very high priority for the business.

-Table 2
+Table 2 - Appetite for Risk